git/git/git-gui/README.md

 Git GUI allows you to use the [Git source control management tools](https://git-scm.com/) via a GUI.
-This includes staging, committing, adding, pushing, etc. It can also be used as a blame viewer, a tree browser, and a citool (make exactly one commit before exiting and returning to shell).
+This includes staging, committing, adding, pushing, etc. It can also be used as a sleuth viewer, a tree browser, and a citool (make exactly one commit before exiting and returning to shell).
 More details about Git GUI can be found in its manual page by either running `man git-gui`, or by visiting the [online manual